ben0bi/BeMusicArchive/README.md

 Just put it somewhere on your server where the browser can reach.

-Uncomment the commented two lines in index.php to see the Password-Hash when you input "your" new password.
+Uncomment the commented two lines in index.php to see the password-hash when you input "your" new password.
 Then comment it again and change the password and the file directories in config/pageconfig.json